BjornBishop/Final-Final-PP4/README.md

 6. Start development server

 ## Credits
+Credit to my whole family for sticking with me.

 ### Content
 - Assignment structure inspired throughout my work as a consultant broker.
 We have a "RedZone" board for tracking assignment processes (cant show screenshots due to NDA) but this was heavily inspired by that.